Dengue fever

 Dengue fever is sometimes described as being similar to a severe flu-like illness, and may also be referred to as ‘breakbone fever’ because of the severe muscle and joint pain.
 Generally, younger children and those with their first dengue infection have a milder illness than older children and adults.

-Get checked if you are unwell after travel to dengue-affected areas such as the Pacific Island countries, Asia, Central and South America and Africa, or call Healthline (free in New Zealand) on 0800 611 116 for advice.
+Get checked if you’re unwell during your trip, or in the first 3 weeks after travel to dengue-affected areas such as the Pacific Island countries, Asia, Central and South America and Africa, or call Healthline (free in New Zealand) on 0800 611 116 for advice.
+When you seek care, make sure you tell them that you’re a returning traveller, as this helps them to consider infections that are uncommon in Aotearoa New Zealand.

 Severe dengue or dengue haemorrhagic fever

 In rare cases, dengue fever can worsen to severe dengue, which can result in shock, severe bleeding, organ failure and even death.
-You are at greater risk of this if you have had dengue fever before and are infected with a different strain of the virus.
-This is important if you make a number of visits back to a dengue-affected country over the years, as you are at risk of picking up dengue fever repeatedly.
-Initially, severe dengue has the same symptoms as dengue fever, but after a few days, your condition worsens rapidly.
+You’re at greater risk of this if you’ve had dengue fever before and are then infected with a different strain of the virus.
+This is important if you make a number of visits to a dengue-affected country over the years, as you’re at risk of picking up dengue fever each time you visit.
+Initially, severe dengue has the same symptoms as dengue fever, but after a few days, your condition quickly gets worse.

 Seek immediate medical attention if any of the following warning signs appear: